ME-ICA/tedana/CONTRIBUTING.md

 Don't know where to get started?
 Read [Joining the conversation](#joining-the-conversation) and pop into Gitter to introduce yourself!
-Let us know what your skills are and we will help you find an issue to contribute to.
+Let us know what your interests are and we will help you find an issue to contribute to.
 Thanks so much!

 ## Joining the conversation